-The OECD Guidelines for Multinational Enterprises (OECD Guidelines) date back to 1976.
+The OECD Guidelines for Multinational Enterprises (GLs) date back to 1976.
 They have been revised over time, but continued to lack a human rights chapter.
-A draft text of the Guiding Principles was ready when the OECD began the Guidelines' latest revision early in 2011.
-All parties agreed that the two initiatives should be closely aligned so as not to issue competing or even incompatible guidance to business.
-As a result, the new human rights chapter of the OECD Guidelines is taken virtually verbatim from Pillar II of the Guiding Principles (the corporate responsibility to respect human rights).70 The OECD Guidelines matter not least because they provide the only international complaints mechanisms under which anyone can bring a "specific instance" of harm committed by a multinational to a designated office in a country adhering to them, where the harmful conduct occurred in that country or the multinational is based in such a country.
+A draft text of the UNGPs was ready as the OECD began the GLs latest revision in 2011.
+All parties agreed that the two should be closely aligned so as not to issue competing or incompatible guidance to business.
+As a result, the new human rights chapter of the GLs is taken virtually verbatim from Pillar II of the UNGPs (the corporate responsibility to respect human rights).
+61 The GLs matter not least because they provide the only international complaints mechanisms under which anyone can bring a "specific instance" of harm committed by a multinational to a designated office in an adhering country, whether the harmful conduct occurred in an adhering country or the multinational is based in such a country.
 The designated national office attempts to mediate the dispute and issues a final statement on whether and how it was resolved.
-Human rights cases spiked after 2011.71 ISO26000, a guidance document on social responsibility developed by the International Organization for Standardization, was running in parallel with the UNGP mandate; here too we sought to ensure that the human rights provisions were closely aligned.72 ISO matters to this issue because its other standards and guidance,
+Human rights cases spiked after 2011.62 ISO26000, a guidance on social responsibility developed by the International Organization for Standardization, was running in parallel with the UNGP mandate; here too we sought to ensure that the human rights provisions were closely aligned.
+ISO matters to this issue because its other standards and guidance, for instance in quality management and environmental management, tend to have significant business uptake including in Asia.